coil-kt/coil/coil-compose/README.md

 )
 ```

-Another drawback is `AsyncImagePainter.state` will always be `Loading` for the first composition when using `rememberAsyncImagePainter` - even if the image is present in the memory cache and it will be drawn in the first frame.
+Another drawback is `AsyncImagePainter.state` will always be `AsyncImagePainter.State.Empty` for the first composition when using `rememberAsyncImagePainter` - even if the image is present in the memory cache and it will be drawn in the first frame.

 ## SubcomposeAsyncImage